e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Endpoint policy and grid integrity.** The root-finder returns the **holding endpoint of its final bracket** — the smallest probed point where the predicate holds.
-Consequences: **`t* = tₙ` is structurally impossible**, not clamped away — and the argument now rests on **observation, not testimony**: root-finding is entered only after the θ = 0 validation above has *measured* `σ₀` not-holding under the frame's own `u`, so the bracket's left end is strictly not-holding by the same kind of evidence as its right end, and
+Consequences: **`t* = tₙ` is structurally impossible**, not clamped away — and the argument rests on **observation, not testimony**: root-finding is entered only after the θ = 0 validation above has *measured* `σ₀` not-holding under the frame's own `u`, so the bracket's left end is strictly not-holding by the same kind of evidence as its right end, and